sjjsy/neronet/doc/user_manual.rst

 Neronet is a python-based, framework agnostic tool for computational researchers that is made to enable easy

+- specification of computational experiments and inheritance of parameter values
 - batch submission of experiment jobs to computing clusters
-- management of experiment queues
 - monitoring of logs and parameter values for ongoing experiments
 - access to experiment information during and after the run
 - configurable notifications on experiment state and progress